 Working at height: safety rules every tradesperson must know

 Working at height causes more deaths in the construction industry than anything else.
 According to the Health and Safety Executive (HSE), falls from height account for around a third of all fatal injuries to workers in Great Britain each year.
-For tradespeople who spend time on roofs, scaffolding, ladders and platforms, understanding the rules is not optional.
+For tradespeople who spend time on roofs, scaffolding, ladders, and platforms, understanding the rules is not optional.
+Ensuring your safety and that of your colleagues is paramount.
+By following established guidelines and using appropriate equipment, you can significantly reduce the risk of accidents and injuries while working at height.

 The Work at Height Regulations 2005